vitor-vfm/PlagiarismDetector/README.md

 Which is both detremintal to development and presentation.
 The primary bottleneck arises from python's crappy performance with loops, which this program has plenty of.

 A working (that is on the VM) distribution of PyPy is included.
+Or do apt-get install pypy

 To run: